clux/magic-forest/README.md

 - python2 is roughly 5% faster than python3

 ### Comments
 Python probably suffers the most given its lack of an inplace sort/dedup combo (as far as I can tell).
 There's also appears to be no nice way to size the lists without the `[None] *x` hacks that makes everything ugly.
-Current solution is probably the cleanest one to read though (if you can ignore the weird semantics of `list(set(comprehension)))`).
+Current solution is probably one of the cleanest one to read though (if you can ignore the weird semantics of `list(set(comprehension)))`).

 Node runs the same task as python in almost half the time despite having to implement it's own filter for removing duplicate ordered elements.
 It's also a clean functional solution.
 Historically native loops have been faster than stuff like `reduce`, but on node 6, using `forEach` with a correctly sized `new Array(3*forests.length)` as a starting point in `mutate` turned out to be quite detrimental to performance (14->18s).